ramiel/router.js/README.md

 # Api

 You can generate documentation API of this repository using `grunt doc`.
-A folder named `doc` will be generated and it will contain all the documentation
+A folder named `doc` will be generated and it will contain all the documentation.
+Anyway the api are available online at [routerjs.ramielcreations.com](http://routerjs.ramielcreations.com)

 # Why